 Teaching and learning applications

-As an ePortfolio generation tool, PebblePad can be used for a wide range of applications such as:
+As an ePortfolio generation tool, PebblePad can be used for a wide range of applications, including:

 - Supporting Work Integrated Learning (WIL) and placement activities